Ezekiel 6 – Judgment and Restoration from Idolatry

 i.
 After their idols: “The word for idols (Heb. gullulim) is a favourite with Ezekiel, occurring no less than thirty-eight times, as against nine times in the rest of the Old Testament.
 Its derivation is uncertain but it is quite likely that it is a home-made word consisting of the vowels of Hebrew siqqus, for which the dictionaries give the polite translation of ‘detested thing’, and the consonants of a noun meaning ‘a pellet of dung’.
 The final combination carries about as much disdain and revulsion as any word could do.”
 (Taylor)

 d.
-They will loathe themselves for the evils which they committed: First they would remember the LORD; then they would be deeply ashamed for their sin.
+They will loathe themselves for the evils which they committed: First they would remember the LORD; then they would be deeply ashamed of their sin.
 It was a terrible but necessary step in their restoration.

 i.
 Understanding the grief expressed by “I was crushed by their adulterous heart” is connected to they will loathe themselves.
 On both a divine and human level, it could be said, one day you will realize how your sin broke the heart of those who loved you the most and you will hate yourself for it.